 With each survey participants receive instructions on the storage and the reconstitution of each type of plasma sample.

 Return of results

-Results can be returned via internet, fax or postal service.
+Results can be returned via our website.
 The deadline is usually 4 to 5 weeks after dispatch of the samples.
-In order to improve the availability of reports, use of internet is strongly recommended.

 More detailed information can be found in our Programme Manual (See side menu, EQA Programme Manual).